 Review: ‘Pachinko’ Season 2 Episode 5 “Chapter Thirteen”

-Season 2, Episode 5, titled “Chapter Thirteen,” of the Apple TV series, Pachinko, is directed by Arvin Chen and penned by David Mitchell.
+Season 2, Episode 5, titled “Chapter Thirteen,” of the Apple TV series, Pachinko, is directed by Arvin Chen and penned by David Mitchell and Soo Hugh.
 The episode explores the intertwined themes of duty and love, which play a pivotal role in shaping the journeys of characters like Yoseb, Hansu, Noa, and Solomon.
 Yoseb, working in a Nagasaki factory far from his family, endures physical and emotional isolation out of a deep sense of responsibility, echoing the resilience of his late brother, Isak.
 Meanwhile, Hansu, despite being a ruthless Yakuza leader, is driven by a complex form of love and duty toward Sunja and Noa, willing to protect them through morally questionable means.
 Noa, now an adult, mirrors this sense of duty, working as a telegraph operator while studying for college to support his family.
 In contrast, Solomon faces a modern struggle, balancing his ambition to defeat Katsu Abe with his love for Naomi, highlighting the conflict between professional duty and personal relationships.
 Together, their stories reveal the intertwined nature of love and duty across generations.

 Each of these characters—Yoseb, Hansu, Noa, and Solomon—has their own profession and responsibilities.
 Yet, despite their differing paths, they all share a common thread: their commitment to their jobs never outweighs the love they hold for their families and loved ones.
 In the end, Pachinko shows that duty and love are not mutually exclusive, but deeply interconnected.
 It is through their struggles that we see how love drives their sense of duty and how, in turn, their responsibilities are expressions of their love.